Holyraphael/Networkwalks-internship-project-1/Week 2 Tasks/Footprinting with multiple tools/ReadME.md

 * Analyze HTTP response headers
 * Detect the presence of a Web Application Firewall
 * Correlate findings from multiple reconnaissance tools
-* Document findings with supporting evidence
+* Document findings with supporting evidence.

 ---